astromb/PICsar2D/README.md

 # PICsar2D
-Particle In Cell pulSAR code
+Particle In Cell pulSAR code by Mikhail Belyaev